Posted by Peter Kennedy on 11/30/2018 to Victron MultiPlus and Quatro

 The rated output for our most popular inverter charger, the Victron MultiPlus 12/3000 is 3000 VA but for inductive loads it is rated at 2400 Watts.
 This represents a Power Factor of 0.8 since 3000 VA x 0.8 = 2400 Watts

 This is a complicated subject that I have greatly simplified, if you want to delve a bit further this Wikipedia article on Power Factor will get you started.
+I also found this YouTube video on the subject but he lost me after the beer.
+The illustration below explains it all in a nutshell.
 Please feel free to add your bit in the comments below.